lhuxley/Youtube-Short-Generator/README.md

 # Function
-This program attempts to turn an unedited full length movie/show into a series of edited postable YouTube shorts.
+This program turns an unedited full length movie/show into a series of edited postable YouTube shorts.

 ## Features
 - Subtitling